Genesis flood narrative: Jewish

 In Jewish folklore, the sins in the antediluvian world included blasphemy, occult practices and preventing new traders from making profit.
 Children also had the ability to talk and walk immediately after birth and battle with demons.

 When the flood commenced, God caused each raindrop to pass through Gehenna before it fell on earth for forty days so that it could scald the skin of sinners.
 It was a punishment that befitted their crime because like the rain, humanity's sensual desires made them hot and inflamed to immoral excesses.

 Christianity

+The Genesis flood narrative is included in the Old Testament of the Christian Bible (see Books of the Bible).
+The teachings of Jesus and the apostles on the Genesis flood narrative are also recorded in several New Testament writings (parallel Gospel readings in Matthew 24:37-39 and Luke 17:26-27, and then in 1 Peter 3:20, 2 Peter 2:5, 2 Peter 3:6 and Hebrews 11:7).
+The gospel accounts focus on the experience of those who were "thoughtless" about the flood, "though they had warning of it", and who perished.